kylegilman/video-embed-thumbnail-generator/readme.txt

 If you're like most users and don't have FFMPEG installed on your server, the plugin relies on your browser's built-in ability to play videos.
 Google Chrome is best when making thumbnails because it supports the most formats.
 Wikipedia has <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">a great chart that explains which browsers work with which video formats</a>.

-If you were able to make thumbnails using FFMPEG before updating to version 4.2, try disabling in-browser thumbnail creation in the FFMPEG Settings tab of the plugin settings.

 = How can I change the watermark's size or position? =

 The watermark option is a simple image overlay and is styled using CSS.
 The default styling is